Sephora Black Friday deals 2021: Makeup, fragrance and more | CNN Underscored

 Gift sets

 Sephora’s collection of skin care includes some great masks, and this seven-piece sampler showcases some of the best.
-The set treats skincare-lovers of a variety of skin types, including acne-prone and dry, and includes The Freezing Mask and a hair mask, as well as a hemp mousse mask and lip mask.
+The set treats skin care lovers of a variety of skin types, including acne-prone and dry, and includes The Freezing Mask and a hair mask as well as a hemp mousse mask and lip mask.

 This set of 10 iconic YSL lipsticks and colors is the perfect gift to present your favorite makeup aficionado with — or to give your makeup drawer a refresh in one fell swoop.
-Lipstick balms and a series of long-wearing lip stains include both matt and more translucent ones.
-They’re selected to work on a wide range of skin tones and have shades for looks all year round, from red-browns to plump berries.
+Lipstick balms and a series of long-wearing lip stains include both matte and more translucent ones.
+They’re selected to work on a wide range of skin tones and have shades for looks year-round, from red-browns to plump berries.

 If you can’t remember the last time you bought new makeup brushes, now’s the time.
-This seven-piece set of vegan brushes take care of foundation, powder, blush, concealer, brows and more.
+This seven-piece set of vegan brushes takes care of foundation, powder, blush, concealer, brows and more.

 For more great deals, check out CNN Coupons.